RonconiLudovico/RonconiLudovico/README.md

 ### Hello and welcome to my GitHub!
 I'm Ludovico from Italy 🇮🇹

 ## I am dedicating my life to studying for a career change 👨🏼‍💻
-👨🏼‍🏫 - Currently following a [TomorrowDevs] Mentorship 🌱 - No work experience but passionate about learning and never stop growing 🔐 - Strong interest for the field of Cyber Security
+👨🏼‍🏫 - Currently following a [TomorrowDevs] Mentorship
+🌱 - No work experience but passionate about learning and never stop growing
+🔐 - Strong interest for the field of Cyber Security
-🥅 - 2025 goal: land my first job
+🥅 - 2025 goal: land my first internship as a developer
 ⌛ - I love to do roadtrips to go surfing and getting closer to nature

 ### I'm not a fan of social medias but we can still connect here: